Latest Stories

 The plan

 We flew as a family, with my husband Josh also, to spend a month in Newport Beach.
-We were expecting a tough flight but it was a nightmare and the longest 15 hours of my life.
+We were expecting a tough flight, but it turned out to be a literal nightmare.
+The longest 15 hours of my life.
 Particularly, the first leg.
 Jack was squished into the bassinet that was positioned under the toilet lights, so each time the lights changed, it alerted him.
 Neither Jack or Matilda slept at all.
 Having an overtired baby that took to biting my breast in frustration and a grumpy toddler was traumatising.

 The on-flight crew